krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

-# Iteration vs. Recursion
+# Iteration and Recursion

-In data structures and algorithms, it is common to repeat a task, which is closely related to the complexity of the algorithm.
-There are two basic program structures that we usually use to repeat a task: iteration and recursion.
+In algorithms, repeatedly performing a task is quite common and closely linked to complexity analysis.
+Therefore, before diving into the details of time complexity and space complexity, let's first understand how to implement repetitive task execution in programming, focusing on two fundamental control structures: iteration and recursion.

 ## Iteration

-An "iteration iteration" is a control structure that repeats a task.
-In iteration, a program repeats the execution of a piece of code until the condition is no longer satisfied.
+"Iteration" is a control structure used to repeatedly execute a task.
+In an iterative process, a program repeatedly executes a block of code as long as a certain condition is met, ceasing once this condition is no longer satisfied.

 ### For Loops

-`for` loops are one of the most common forms of iteration, **suitable when the number of iterations is known in advance**.
+The `for` loop is one of the most common forms of iteration, and **it's particularly suitable when the number of iterations is known in advance**.

-The following function implements the summation $1 + 2 + \dots + n$ based on a `for` loop, and the result is recorded using the variable `res`.
-Note that `range(a, b)` in Python corresponds to a "left-closed-right-open" interval, which is traversed in the range $a, a + 1, \dots, b-1$.
+The following function implements summation $1 + 2 + \dots + n$ using a `for` loop, with the sum being recorded in the variable `res`.
+Note that in Python, `range(a, b)` corresponds to a "left-closed, right-open" interval, meaning it includes numbers in the sequence from $a, a + 1, \dots$, up to $b-1$, but not $b$ itself.

 ```src
 [file]{iteration}-[class]{}-[func]{for_loop}
 ```

-The figure below shows the flow block diagram of this summation function.
+Figure 2-1 shows the flowchart for this summation function.

 ![Flow block diagram of the summation function](iteration_and_recursion.assets/iteration.png)
+<div align="center">Figure 2-1: Flowchart of the Summation Function</div>

-The number of operations in this summation function is proportional to the size of the input data $n$, or a "linear relationship".
-In fact, **time complexity describes this "linear relationship"**.
-This is described in more detail in the next section.
+The number of operations in this summation function is proportional to the size of the input data $n$, or in other words, it has a "linear relationship."
+In fact, this "linear relationship" is what time complexity describes.
+This topic will be discussed in more detail in the next section.

-### While Loop
+### While Loops

-Similar to a `for` loop, a `while` loop is a way to implement iteration.
-In a `while` loop, the program first checks the condition at each turn, and if the condition is true, it continues, otherwise it ends the loop.
+Similar to `for` loops, `while` loops are another approach for implementing iteration.
+In a `while` loop, the program checks a condition at the beginning of each iteration; if the condition is true, the execution continues, otherwise, the loop ends.

-Below, we use a `while` loop to realize the summation $1 + 2 + \dots + n$ .
+Next, let's use a `while` loop to implement the summation of $1 + 2 + \dots + n$.

 ```src
 [file]{iteration}-[class]{}-[func]{while_loop}
 ```

-In `while` loops, since the steps of initializing and updating condition variables are independent of the loop structure, **it has more degrees of freedom than `for` loops**.
+**`While` loops provide more flexibility than `for` loops**, especially since they allow for custom initialization and modification of the condition variable at each step.

-For example, in the following code, the condition variable $i$ is updated twice per round, which is not convenient to implement with a `for` loop.
+For example, in the following code, the condition variable $i$ is updated twice in each iteration, a scenario that would be less convenient to implement with a `for` loop

 ```src
 [file]{iteration}-[class]{}-[func]{while_loop_ii}
 ```

-Overall, **`for` loops have more compact code and `while` loops are more flexible**, and both can implement iteration structures.
-The choice of which one to use should be based on the needs of the particular problem.
+Overall, **`for` loops tend to be more concise, while `while` loops offer more flexibility**.
+Both can be used to implement iterative structures, and the choice between them should be based on the specific requirements of the problem at hand.

 ### Nested Loops

-We can nest one loop structure inside another, using the `for` loop as an example:
+Nested loops involve placing one loop structure within another.
+Taking `for` loops as an example:

 ```src
 [file]{iteration}-[class]{}-[func]{nested_for_loop}
 ```

-The figure below gives the block diagram of the flow of this nested loop.
+Figure 2-2 provides the flowchart for such a nested loop structure.

 ![Block diagram of the flow of nested loops](iteration_and_recursion.assets/nested_iteration.png)
+<div align="center">Figure 2-2: Flowchart of the Nested Loop</div>

-In this case, the number of operations of the function is proportional to $n^2$, or the algorithm's running time is "squared" to the size of the input data $n$.
+In such cases, the number of operations of the function is proportional to $n^2$, meaning the algorithm's runtime and the size of the input data $n$ have a 'quadratic relationship.'

-We can continue to add nested loops, and each nest is a "dimension up", which will increase the time complexity to "cubic relations", "quadratic relations", and so on.
+We can further increase the complexity by adding more nested loops, each level of nesting effectively "increasing the dimension," which raises the time complexity to "cubic," "quartic," and so on.

 ## Recursion